nordexpress/nordexpress/README.md

 i have the worst wifi EVER im so sorry if i randomly disappear if u speak to me

+im making skins most of the tiome so if i dont answer thats why

 im really shy and awkward but i really like talking to people!! especially if we share interests, so please talk to me!